-1The name "spline" actually comes from a simple tool used by craftsmen to draw smooth curves, which was a thin strip of a flexible material like a soft wood, as in Figure 7.1.
+Look back to the optimization problem.
+As $\lambda \to \infty$, having any curvature at all becomes infinitely penalized, and only linear functions are allowed.
+But we know how to minimize mean squared error with linear functions, that's OLS.
+So we understand was a thin strip of a flexible material like a soft wood, as in Figure 8.1.
 (A few years ago, when the gas company dug up my front yard, the contractors they hired to put the driveway back used a plywood board to give a smooth, outward-curve edge to the new driveway.
 The "knots" were metal stakes which the board was placed between, the curve of the board was a spline, and they poured concrete to one side of the board, which they left standing until the concrete dried.)
 Bending such a material takes energy - the stiffer the material, the more energy has to go into bending it through the same shape, and so the straighter the curve it will make between given points.
-For smoothing splines, using a stiffer material corresponds to increasing λ .
+For smoothing splines, using a stiffer material corresponds that limit.